Fork me on GitHub

 2. VeraCrypt causes unresolvable conflicts when modifying the filesystem on two machines without full synchronization inbetween.

-4. Gocryptfs only makes sure that the data you're reading was at some point written by you.
-It does not protect against attackers who replace the content of a file with the content of a different file, or with an earlier version of the same or a different file.
+4. Gocryptfs and Cryptomator only make sure that the data you're reading was at some point written by you.
+They do not protect against attackers who replace the content of a file with the content of a different file, or with an earlier version of the same or a different file.

 5. Like in (d), EncFS also only makes sure that the data you're reading was at some point written by you.
 Furthermore, the current implementation is flawed because a hacker can simply disable the integrity check.

-6. There is experimental Windows support starting with CryFS version 0.10.
+6. There is experimental Windows support for CryFS.

 Get started with the